 Introduction

-TWC-VR provides transition services to eligible students and youth with disabilities who are between the ages of 14 and 22years old.
+TWC-VR provides transition services to eligible students and youth with disabilities who are between the ages of 14 and 24 years old.
 Students and youth with disabilities under the age of 14 and served on specialized caseloads, who were made eligible for VR services prior to September 30, 2017, can also receive transition services.

 Transition services: